RfTreeView was added to RForge to support tree like data structures.

 An event that is called when the node is clicked.
 NOTE: This will not be called when toggling the expand.

-An event that is called when the RfTreeNode.IsExpanded
+An event that is called when the RfTreeNode.IsExpanded changes within the RfTreeView component.

-An event that is called when the RfTreeNode.IsSelected
+An event that is called when the RfTreeNode.IsSelected changes within the RfTreeView component.

-supports two forms of skeleton.
-First you can make use of RfTreeView.PrerenderNodes
+RfTreeView supports two forms of skeleton.
+First you can make use of RfTreeView.PrerenderNodes render fragment to render

 an example of the tree view.
-To use the prerender render fragment the RfTreeView.ShowAsPrerender
+To use the prerender render fragment the RfTreeView.ShowAsPrerender must be set to true.

-Use the same set of sub components when building out the PrerenderNodes
+Use the same set of sub components when building out the PrerenderNodes.

-Below shows a simple example of setting up RfTreeView.ShowAsPrerender
+Below shows a simple example of setting up RfTreeView.ShowAsPrerender making use of a label and four nodes.

 <RfTreeView ShowAsPrerender="true" TTreeItemData="object">